ABOUT THE ORGANISATION FOR RESPONSIBLE BUSINESSES

 ORB is primarily a membership organisation for ethical and responsible SMEs.

-In addition to basic membership, we have a separate auditable certification, the Responsible Business Standard, which will be launched as an online course very soon.
+In addition to basic membership, we have a separate auditable certification, the Responsible Business Standard.
+Online options include a comprehesive course and three certification options.

 Founder and CEO

 We are Jill Poet and Mike Wilson, founders and directors of ORB and, more recently, husband and wife.

 Our professional backgrounds have nothing to do with responsible business, CSR, social value, shared value or whatever label you want to use, apart from an innate understanding that this was the way businesses should operate, and a passion for wanting to encourage others to care about people and the environment.